 The sun is here, and some lucky people are already hitting the beach.
 It’s never fun to forget something essential, so in case you’ve gotten out of practice over the winter, here’s a checklist for packing your beach bag.

-You’ll probably want a couple of towels: a large one to lie on and a smaller one to dry off with when you get out of the water.
-Arena offers a variety of towel options, but you might also consider a fouta.
-Tunisian in origin, foutas are available in cotton or linen, in many colours and designs.
-Larger than a traditional beach towel but lightweight and compact, a fouta dries quickly and can also double as a cover-up (see YouTube for demos on how to wear one).
+You’ll probably want a couple of towels: a large one to lie on and a smaller one to dry off with when you get out of the water. arena offers a variety of towel options, take a look here!
+Worried about baring it all?
+Wear the arena terry ponchos to change and towel off at the beach.

 You’ll probably take off your street shoes as soon as you hit the beach, but you’ll still need something to protect your feet from hot sand, sharp rocks and dirty restroom floors.
 If you’re in the market for a new pair of flip-flops, slides or water shoes, check out arena’s footwear collection.